neight-allen/react-in-theory/README.md

 # React In Theory

-### Goals of This Lesson
-  - Build a basic web app from scratch using React

-## There Are 2 Starting points to this lesson:
-  1. If you want to build your app from scratch, start here and make sure you're in the branch `from-scratch`.
-  2. If you want to jump in with everything put together but the React configuration and implementation, checkout the branch `from-react`

-# 1. Code Along From Scratch
+# 1. Code Along From Scratch with Plugins & Sass

 ## Webpack and Application Setup

-Clone down this repository.
-`git `
 Initialize `npm` and accept all defaults
 `npm init --yes`

 Add a quick console.log into your `index.js` file so we have something to look for when we wire up our Webpack.

-To cover our bases make sure your `.gitignore` file is ready to go:
+To cover your bases make sure your `.gitignore` file is ready to go:
 `curl https://raw.githubusercontent.com/github/gitignore/master/Node.gitignore > .gitignore`

 We want Webpack to handle all the fancy stuff so let's set that up as well.